outscale/cluster-api-provider-outscale/docs/src/topics/config-security.md

     - 203.0.113.0/24
 ```

+> Note: `allowFromIPRanges` adds an Inbound rule to the load-balancer and bastion security groups in both automatic and manual security group configuration.

 > Note: the NAT used by the nodes for their outbound trafic are dynamically added to the allowed sources in the loadbalancer security group.

 > Note: the management cluster needs to have access to the workload cluster API, do not forget to add the public IPs of the NAT services used by the management cluster.